Keithen-Vaughn/sql_video_game_sales/README.md

 ### What years with at least 20 games released had the best average critic score?
 Do the average user scores match this ranking?
 <img src="Images/avg_critic_user.png?raw=true"/>

-## I will be adding a link for my tableau of this data.